 This track crosses private land.
 Respect the landowner's livestock and property.
 Stay on the marked track, leave gates as you find them and use stiles where provide.

 The nearest towns are Wānaka (6 km), Queenstown (68km) and Haast (142 km) on the West Coast.

 The track starts at the Roys Peak Track car park on the Mount Aspiring Road near Wānaka.

 At times of high use, during summer, consider walking or cycling to the car park (via the Waterfall Creek Track that links to the Roys Peak Track) as there is limited parking available.

 - Change in elevation: 1,228 m

-- Toilets at beginning and towards the end of the track.
+- Toilets at beginning and end of the track.